pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

         === ====== ======

 - ``--vcf-ref``: The file containing the genotypes to calculate the genotypic correlations.
-For the data separated in multiple files by chromosomes, one can use asterisk wildcard (e.g., hg19.chr*.vcf.gz) to denote the chromosome names.
+For the data separated in multiple files by chromosomes, one can use the asterisk wildcard (e.g., hg19.chr*.vcf.gz) to denote the chromosome names.
-- ``--keep-ref``: If used, the option will enable to save the encoded genotypes in VCF for future usage, which will speed up next analysis.
+- ``--keep-ref``: If used, the option will enable to save the encoded genotypes in VCF for future usage, which will speed up the next analysis.
-- ``--saved-ref``: Instead of using ``--vcf-ref``, one can directly specify the path of the encoded genotypes generated last time by specifying last output path.
+- ``--saved-ref``: Instead of using ``--vcf-ref``, one can directly specify the path of the encoded genotypes generated last time by specifying the last output path.
 - ``--filter-maf-le``: Filter out the variants with minor allele frequency less or equal than the specified value.
 - ``--out``: Specify the path and prefix name of the output files.
 The main output file of the gene-based analysis is ***.gene.pvalue.txt** or ***.gene.pvalue.xls**.
 The following is an example: